 The Hamburg chicken comes from Holland.
 It’s a small to medium-sized bird with slender legs, and a neat rosecomb available in several colors and patterns, including white and black, silver, and gold.
 It gets its color from dominant white genes.

 The Leghorn chicken is an Italian bird that came to America in the 1820s.
 It’s a popular egg-laying chicken in many parts of the world, including America.
-It’s smaller than many of the other chickens on this list and only weighs 4–6 pounds.
+It’s smaller than many of the other chickens on this list.
 It’s available in several colors, but white is the most popular.